ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 16. Transform an array of items into a dictionary
  - Transform_Array.cs

+17. Write a method to replace all spaces in a string with '%20'
+ - Replace_Space.cs

 Please let me know if you find any errors in the solutions.